Sydney Opera House Cahill walk

 Historic Sydney walk – The city’s best colonial architecture

 Take the train to Museum Station and follow my Historic Sydney walk.
-It takes in Hyde Park, St Mary’s Cathedral, Colonial Sydney Buildings along Macquarie Street including Parliament House and the State Library and leads you to the Botanic Gardens and the Opera House.
+The walk takes in Hyde Park, St Mary’s Cathedral, Colonial Sydney Buildings along Macquarie Street including Parliament House and the State Library and leads you to the Botanic Gardens and the Opera House.
 There is also a shorter walk that includes the Art Gallery and a little less history.

 Explore The Rocks – Sydney’s oldest quarter